matthew-collett/playloudr/README.md

 Select `App`, choose your device and click run

-When prompted on the sign in page, enter the username `development` and password `abc12345678` Repository for Playloudr - Share your tunes, find fresh tracks, and "Play it Louder"
+When prompted on the sign in page, enter the username `development` and password `abc12345678`